Hash Tables

 • The execution of a hash function is a constant.
 Therefore, the access time to the keys of an unordered associative container is constant.
 For simplicity reasons I ignored collisions.

-According to std::map that is the most often used ordered associative container std::unordered_map will become the most often used unordered associative container.
+According to std::map is the most often used ordered associative container std::unordered_map will become the most often used unordered associative container.

 unordered_map<string,int> str2Int{ {"Grimm",491634333356},{"Grimm-Jaud",49160123335}, {"Schmidt",4913333318},{"Huber",490001326} };